UlyssesZh/UlyssesZh.github.io/_posts/2023-10-31-ruby-spooky-challenge.md

 end
 ```

-Then I realized that I could have used regular expressions, so I wrote a cleaner version:
+Then, I realized that I could have used regular expressions, so I wrote a cleaner version:

 ```ruby
 puts <<M.gsub(/([🎃👻🍬💀])?([0-6])/){|s|{nil=>'SCARY?!',🎃:'BDEFGH ',👻:"IJKLMN'",🍬:'OPQTUV,',💀:'WXZ.#$:'}[$1&.to_sym][$2.to_i]}